-- Locate the RFD (receiver filter drier).
-The location of this part varies from boat to boat, but it is often found in the engine compartment, in a locker, or beneath the cabin sole.
-It is a blue metal can about 10" high and 3" in diameter, with brass fittings connecting it to copper tubing.
-If you do not locate the RFD quickly, follow the route of 1/4" refrigeration copper tubing, the smaller diameter tube, from the compressor to the refrigeration box.
-Along the route you will find the RFD.
+- 1. Locate the RFD (receiver filter drier).
+It is a round metal can about 7" high and 2-1/2" in diameter, with brass fittings connecting it to copper tubing.
 The RFD has a sight glass for viewing the flow of the refrigerant. - 2.
-Start the BF4 Check to be sure it is pumping water. - 3.
+Start the SA4.
+Check to be sure it is pumping water. - 3.
 MONITOR THE SIGHT GLASS CONTINUALLY.
 See READING THE SIGHT GLASS.
 If the sight glass does not show a presence of refrigerant within a minute of operation the system is empty.
 TURN OFF THE SYSTEM, and follow the procedure in the TROUBLE SHOOTING section. - 4.
 If the white foam is evident watch closely for the transition to "clear".
 If the glass indicates insufficient charge level, additional charge will be needed.
 Turn off the compressor until service can be done. - 5.
 Feel the SEA FROST plates in the ice box 10 minutes after start up.
 If the sight glass clears yet the plates temperature does not drop after 10 minutes of operation, turn the system off and follow the procedure in TROUBLESHOOTING. - 6.
 If the proper charge is indicated, make ice go sailing.